vfko/Proxmox-Backup-Script/README.md

 # Proxmox-Backup-Script

-Skript pro vyvolání zálohy v Proxmox VE
+For backups of Proxmox VE